Russ Cook: UEFA Euro 2024

+247 Mission: Iceland

+In August 2025, Cook was one of a group of seven who ran a combined 377 miles (607km) along the northern coastline of Iceland in two days, led by George Heaton and alongside ultra-endurance runners William Goodge and Hercules Nicolaou, with British international runner Alfie Manthorpe, and Jake Dearden and Lucy Davis.

 Running the length of Africa

 Map of Cook’s running route across Africa, showing his daily progress.

 On 22 April 2023, Cook began Project Africa, planning to run the entire length of the African continent.
 He began in Cape Agulhas, South Africa, the southernmost point, and ended in Cape Angela, Tunisia, the northernmost point on 7 April 2024.
 The course covered 16000 km and crossed 16 countries.
 During the run, he had to overcome several challenges including being robbed at gunpoint, food poisoning and being accosted by men with machetes.
-Starting from Cape Agulhas, South Africa, in February 2023, it took Cook 352 days and approximately 10,190 miles (16,400 km) to reach the most northerly point of Africa in Bizerte, Tunisia, on 7 April 2024.
+Starting from Cape Agulhas, South Africa, in April 2023, it took Cook 352 days and approximately 10,190 miles (16,400 km) to reach the most northerly point of Africa in Bizerte, Tunisia, on 7 April 2024.
 Although initially planning to complete the feat in 240 days, complications with visas, injury, armed robbery, and kidnapping led to the attempt taking over three months longer.
 As of August 2024, Cook is the only known person ever to have run the entire length of Africa from the continent's southernmost to northernmost point.

 The project was fundraising for two charities, The Running Charity and Sandblast, and exceeded its £1,000,000 goal on 24 April 2024.
 As part of his endeavour he raised money for the Running Charity, who offer running and mental health programmes to people who are struggling, as well as the charity Sandblast who support the indigenous Saharawi population of Western Sahara.
 Cook took on the challenge because he had faced mental health issues, gambling addiction, and struggles with alcoholism.

 Two weeks after completing Project Africa, Cook was invited to run with British prime minister Rishi Sunak around Westminster, London.